This article showcases some of the excellent Maui native applications that come as default in Nitrux OS Linux distribution.

 |Maui application||download path for AppImage and .apk|

 |Vvave – Music organizer||https://download.kde.org/stable/maui/vvave/|

 |Shelf – Document Viewer||https://download.kde.org/stable/maui/shelf/|

 You can open any of the paths.
 Then go to the latest version folder and download the AppImage or .apk file as per your need.
-A sample guide is present below.
+A sample guide is presented below.

-I feel most of the above Nitrux or Maui applications have the same set of essential features such as tagging and other items.
+I feel most of the above Nitrux or Maui applications have the same essential features, such as tagging and other items.
 The reason is all of them are based on Maui technology.
 But that’s fine because all these apps perfectly support convergence and can work on your desktop, tabs and Plasma-based mobile phones.

 Thanks to Maui and KDE technology, I feel the apps look friendly with built-in dark mode supports and features.

 So, what is your favourite application on this list?
 Let me know in the comment box down below.

 Some image credits – Maui, Nitrux team.